Visualization of Skyrmion-Superconducting Vortex Pairs in a Chiral-Magnet-Superconductor Heterostructure

-In a ferromagnet-superconductor heterostructure where inversion symmetry is broken by the interface , the spatially varying exchange field of a skyrmion generates a supercurrent in the superconductor due to the magnetoelectric effect.
-The interaction of magnetoelectric and vortex-induced currents leads to the binding of SVPs \cite{Pershoguba2016,Rex2019}.
-In the calculation by Baumard et al.\cite{Baumard2019}, it is found that in the ferromagnet-superconductor heterostructure, when the vortices are created directly via the electromagnetic coupling with the ferromagnetic layer, vortices will be pushed away by the skyrmion when the orientation of the field is opposite to that of the skyrmion.
-This is consistent with our observation where we find that when a positive magnetic field is applied, SVPs will turn into isolated skyrmion as shown in Fig. 2C.
+{\em Discussions.---} In a ferromagnet-superconductor heterostructure where inversion symmetry is broken by the interface, the spatially varying stray field of a skyrmion generates a supercurrent in the superconductor to form superconducting vortices.
+In the calculation by ref. \cite{AndriyakhinaPRB,DahirPRL,MenezesPRB,AndriyakhinaPRB}, skyrmion-vortex interaction via stray fields can lead to the binding of SVPs.
+It is found that in the ferromagnet-superconductor heterostructure, when the vortices are created directly via the stray field coupling with the ferromagnetic layer, vortices will be pushed away by the skyrmion when the orientation of the field is opposite to that of the skyrmion.
+This is consistent with our observation that when a positive magnetic field is applied, SVPs will turn into isolated skyrmion as shown in Fig. \ref{FIG2}(c).

-In the case of a Bloch-type skyrmion, it is always energetically favorable for a vortex to stay at the center of the skyrmion because of the absence of the radical component of magnetization in a Bloch-type skyrmion \cite{Dahir2019}.
-While for a Néel type skyrmion with negative chirality, it is energetically favorable for a vortex to stay at the center of the skyrmion.
-In the case of a skyrmion with positive chirality, the vortex can either stay at the center or be repelled away from the skyrmion which depends on the skyrmion profile \cite{Andriyakhina2021}.
-Therefore, superconducting vortex can be served as a detector to distinguish Bloch-type skyrmion and Néel-type skyrmion.